allenai/allenact/projects/tutorials/minigrid_tutorial.md

 ```

 Note that the `env_class` argument to the Task Sampler is the one determining which task type we are going to train the
+model for (in this case, `MiniGrid-Empty-Random-5x5-v0` from https://github.com/maximecb/gym-minigrid#empty-environment)
-model for.
-For training, we opt for a default random sampling, whereas for validation and test we define fixed sets of
+.
+For training, we opt for a default random sampling, whereas for validation and test we define fixed sets of tasks
-tasks without needing to explicitly define a dataset.
+without needing to explicitly define a dataset.

 ## Machine parameters